patriciogonzalezvivo/cursoOF/unidad2/Cap_3_desde_processing.md

 So Where Do I use This?

-En principio usaras punteros para pasar arrays.
+En principio usarás punteros para pasar arrays.
 Un ejemplo de esto, puede verse en el ejemplo movieGrabberExample donde se usa un punterio para acceder a los pixeles del objeto videograbber ( insigned char* videoInverted;)
-Funciona porque en c++ cuando nos referimos a un array sin [] estamos haciendo referencia a una direccion en la memoria, el simbolo [] funciona como * que son operadores de dereferencing
+Funciona porque en c++ cuando nos referimos a un array sin [] estamos haciendo referencia a una dirección en la memoria, el simbolo [] funciona como * que son operadores de dereferencing
 At runtime, your processor multiplies the number inside of the []'s (your index) by the number of bytes your data-type takes up in memory to figure out how far it must jump in memory to reach that index of your array.
 So to pass an array in C++ you must pass it without the []'s, and the receiving function must be aware it is receiving a pointer:
 [functionName] ( [variable type] * [varName]){